4d/docs/website/translated_docs/es/API/EntitySelectionClass.md

 You must use a criteria parameter to define how the entities must be sorted.
 Two different parameters are supported:

 *   *pathString* (Text) : This parameter contains a formula made of 1 to x attribute paths and (optionally) sort orders, separated by commas.
-The syntax is:
+La sintaxis es:

 ```4d
 "attributePath1 {desc or asc}, attributePath2 {desc or asc},..."